 You must not go over your staffing permissions.
 Exceeding your limit is against the law.

-You don't need to tell us when you’ve taken on a new employee who is covered by your business licence.
-This will be picked up through your manpower return.
+You don't need to tell us when you recruit a new employee covered by the staffing limits on your business licence.
+This is picked up through your manpower return.

 Temporary staff from an agency

 If you employ temporary staff through a recruitment agency, you don't need to see their registration card.
-They will be covered by the agency's business licence.
+They are covered by the agency's business licence.

-Using Back to Work Recruitment to help you find staff
+Using Back to Work Recruitment to find staff